marklogic/flux/docs/export/export-rows.md

 The `export-avro-files` command writes one or more Avro files to the directory specified by the `--path` option.
 This command reuses Spark's support for writing Avro files.
-You can include any of the [Spark Avro options](https://spark.apache.org/docs/latest/sql-data-sources-avro.html) via the `-P` option to control how Avro content is written.
+You can include any of the [Spark Avro data source options](https://spark.apache.org/docs/latest/sql-data-sources-avro.html) via the `-P` option to control how Avro content is written.
 These options are expressed as `-PoptionName=optionValue`.

+For configuration options listed in the above Spark Avro guide, use the `-C` option instead.
+For example, `-Cspark.sql.avro.compression.codec=deflate` would change the type of compression used for writing Avro files.

 ### Delimited text